Floopert/CW2024/Readme.md

     -EnemyProjectileT<x>.java is the generic class name for the type of enemy projectile (for example EnemyProjectileT1.java) -this is a subclass of Projectile.java where it will store information of the projectile's property e.g. image, damage output, velocity etc.
     -different enemy planes can fire different projectile based on which of these class is used.

+### BossT2.java (com.example.demo.activeActors.planes.bossPlanes)
+    -A new type of boss with additional behavior.
+Boss planes do not have a general Boss super class because the boss behavior should be different for different bosses.
+Such as the type of movement or the type of projectile it will fire, condition of fire etc.
+    -Instead, different classes that stores components of boss abilities are made, and are included in the Boss classes where relevant e.g. ShieldAbility or the new MissleAbility.
+    -The old Boss.java is renamed to BossT1.java

+### ShieldAbility.java | MissleAbility.java (com.example.demo.activeActors.planes.bossPlanes.bossAbilities)
+    -These classes stores attributes and methods for different abilities that could be used by boss planes.

+### BossProjectileT2.java | BossMissleProjectile.java (com.example.demo.activeActors.projectileTypes.bossProjectiles)
+    -new types of projectiles for boss planes
+    -the class stores attributes of the projectiles such as damage output, image etc.

 ### PowerUp.java (com.example.demo.activeActors)